datamaunz/jekyll-blog-template/_posts/2023-11-08-Launching-into-Cyber-Security-November-2023.md

 ---
 layout: post
-title: Module 1 Launching into Cyber Security November 2023 Unit 1
+title: Module 1 Launching into Cyber Security November 2023
 subtitle: Concepts and principles in the field of Cyber Security.
 categories: Module_1
 tags: [Module, Intro]